ruthrootz/learn-vim/README.md

 ### .vimrc

 The weirdest thing about Vim for most people is that it runs in a terminal.
 It's boring and ugly!
-That's why people customize the heck out of their Vim windows.
+That's why you customize the heck out of it.
 My setup literally looks like my VSCode window, except that it's faster to launch and faster to code in.
-You customize Vim by editing the .vimrc file that lives in your home directory.
-If it's not there, simply create a file with the name .vimrc.
+You customize Vim by editing the `.vimrc` file that lives in your home directory.
+If it's not there, simply create a file with the name `.vimrc`.
 I'll include [my config file](https://github.com/ruthrootz/learn-vim/blob/main/init.vim) in this repo so you can get a taste.
 (For Neovim the config file is called `init.vim` and lives in `~/.config/nvim/`.)
 Having this config file makes it incredibly easy to set up your environment on a different computer.

 `Plug` is a plugin manager, so that's the first thing I installed, then I used plug to install a bunch of plugins, and the last section of the file is where I set various settings, some that are built into Vim and some that are for the plugins.
 There are also a few custom keybindings in there.
-Run :PlugInstall to install the plugins.
+Run `:PlugInstall` while in Vim to install the plugins.

 Advice for MacOS users: To get [NERDTree](https://github.com/preservim/nerdtree) to work with the [devicons](https://github.com/ryanoasis/vim-devicons) plugin, I had to install a ["nerd font"](https://www.nerdfonts.com/) onto my computer.
 For MacOS all you have to do is download the nerd font of your choice, install it (which will add it to Font Book) and then make sure your terminal app uses that font for non-unicode characters.
 (You can't use MacOS's default Terminal app if you want cool colors, fyi, since Terminal doesn't allow more than a handful of different colors.
 I use iTerm2.)

-One extra thing I did: I remapped my caps lock key to be my escape key so it's easier/faster to exit insert/visual mode.
+One extra thing I did: In System Preferences I remapped my caps lock key to be my escape key so it's easier/faster to exit insert/visual mode.

 #